heristop/symfony-nuxt-websocket-demo/packages/server/README.md

-# WebSocket Demo with Symfony 6 and Queuing System: A Proof of Concept
+# WebSocket Demo with Symfony 6 and Queuing System

 This is a Proof of Concept (POC) demonstrating how to implement a WebSocket server and a queuing system using Symfony 6.